Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 You may be asked to clear your bowel before the test.
 This may be done by injecting liquid into your rectum (an enema).
 Or it can be done by drinking a special liquid.

 You may be asked not to eat or drink anything after midnight the night before the test.

-Answer any questions your provider has about your medical history.
-This will help your provider tailor the test to your health needs.
+Answer any questions your healthcare provider has about your medical history.
+This will help tailor the test to your health needs.

 You may be asked to change into a gown.
 You will then lie on your side on an exam table, with your knees bent.

-The test is done with a hand-held probe.
+The test is done with a handheld probe.
 This is a short, slender rod.
-It has a sterile, disposable cover.
+It has a sterile, disposable cover on it.
 It is also greased (lubricated) with some gel.
 It is then gently placed inside your rectum.

 You will feel pressure from the probe.
-If you feel pain, let your provider know.
+If you feel pain, let your healthcare provider know.

-If a biopsy is taken, it is done using a small probe with a very tiny needle on the end.
-This needle enters your prostate and removes several tiny samples of tissue.
+If a biopsy is needed, you might take medicine before the procedure to make you sleepy.
+The test is done using a small probe with a very tiny needle on the end.
+This needle enters your prostate several times and removes tiny samples of tissue.
 These samples are then sent to a lab to be examined.
 Any mild pain from the biopsy is usually minor.

 Before leaving, you may need to wait for a short time while the images are reviewed.
 In most cases, you can go back to your normal routine after the test.
-If you had a biopsy, you may see some blood in your urine, sperm, or stool for a day or so.
+If you had a biopsy and took medicine to make you sleepy, you may need to wait until it has worn off before you can go home.
+You might see some blood in your urine, sperm, or stool for a day or so.
 This is normal.
-Your health care provider will let you know when your test results are ready.
+Your healthcare provider will let you know when your test results are ready.

 Very bloody urine or stool